 I’m always dreaming up new recipes here at Good For You Gluten Free.
 I often let my cravings guide what I’m going to make.

-Like any food I crave that is “typically” made with gluten, I knew if I was going to satisfy that craving, I was going to have to make them myself.
+Like any food I crave that is “typically” made with gluten, I knew if I was going to satisfy that craving, I would have to make them myself.
 And that’s exactly what I did.

 In this post, I’ll share with you more about the almighty apple fritter (in case you don’t know what it is), what ingredients you’ll need to make them (including the all-important gluten-free flour blend), and how to make them at home with little fuss.